harrisoncramer/jump-tag/README.md

 -- Jumps to the previous sibling inside the current parent :lua require("jump-tag").jumpPrevSibling()

+-- Jumps to the child of the current node
+:lua require("jump-tag").jumpChild()
 ```

 Here are the mappings that I use, because I prefer the jumpings to be on `%` because of Neovim's built-in support for jumping between opening and closing tags.